MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/gzip-base64-decompress.md

 ## Arguments

 *input_string*: Input `string` that was compressed with gzip and then base64-encoded.
 The function accepts one string argument.

-[!NOTE]
+> [!NOTE]
-> Function checks mandatory gzip header fields (ID1, ID2, and CM) and returns an empty output if any of these have incorrect values.
+> This function checks mandatory gzip header fields (ID1, ID2, and CM) and returns an empty output if any of these fields have incorrect values.

-> Optional header fields are not supported, both FLG and XFL are expected to be zeroes.
+> Optional header fields are not supported.
+Both FLG and XFL are expected to be zeroes.

 ## Returns